maanasa-s-5539/CrashPoint-IOS-MCP/docs/LEARN_SETUP_AND_EXECUTION.md

 ### Phase 2 execution — Crash cause analysis & fix plan

-Phase 2 uses `--max-turns 70` (a higher limit because it needs to read source code files).
-It instructs Claude to:
+Phase 2 instructs Claude to:
 1. Read the latest crash analysis report from `AnalyzedReportsFolder/latest.json`.
 2. Examine the source code in the master and dev branch directories to understand the crash context.
 3. Produce a `LatestFixPlan.md` document in `Automation/FixPlans/` with root cause analysis and concrete fix suggestions.

-> **⚠️ Warning:** Phase 2 requires Claude to read source code files from your branch directories.
+> **Warning:** Phase 2 requires Claude to read source code files from your branch directories.
 These paths **must** be pre-authorized in `~/.claude/settings.json`.
 Without this, Claude will pause and ask for permission on every file read, which breaks the non-interactive automated run.
 See Section 7 for details.

 ### Logging